Damond-F/Crypto-Recommender-and-Sentiment-Analyzer/README.md

 Crypto Recommender and Sentiment Analyzer
 ---

-- Scrapes recent News Articles using selenium/beautiful soup and organizes scraped data
+- Scrapes recent News Articles using Selenium/Beautiful soup 4 and organizes scraped data

-- Stores data in MongoDB database
+- Stores data in MongoDB database (PyMongo)

 - Retrieves from database and uses sentiment analysis and Natural Language Processing (NLP) to analyze article text

 - Scores and recommends cryptocurrency investments according to recent news

-- Implemented in simple UI, built with PyQt6
+- Implemented into a simple UI, built with PyQt6